duckietown/course-CRA/modules/perception-fundamentals/docs/03-exercises/01_augmented_reality_apriltag.md

   Requires: [Basic Augmented Reality Exercise](#cra-basic-augmented-reality-exercise)

-  Results: Skills on how to develop new code as part of the Duckietown framework
+  Results: Advanced skills on how to manipulate transformations in Computer Graphics.

   Results: Insights into the computer graphics pipeline.
 </div>